Fraudulent Activity

 To report fraudulent activity, lost or stolen cards, call us anytime at 800-535-2169.
 Help is available 24/7.

-Our debit card processor, Fiserv, monitors debit card and ATM transactions for potential fraud based on your personal spending habits.
+Our debit card processor, Fiserv, monitors transactions for potential fraud based on your personal spending habits.
 If they detect unusual activity, they will alert you and ask if the transaction was you.
-Notifications may come by call: 800-535-2169 or by text: 37268.

-If you did not initiate the transaction, your debit card will be blocked before additional fraudulent transactions can take place.
+If you did not initiate the transaction, your debit card will be blocked to prevent additional fraudulent transactions.
 If you do not answer the call, a temporary block may be placed on your debit card if the fraud potential is high.

 If you plan to travel out-of-state, please contact us with the dates and locations.
 This will help us recognize which transactions may be legitimate versus fraudulent.
 If your cell phone number changes, notify the bank so we can contact you with fraud alerts.